rismm/tp/docs/DeveloperGuide.md

 - `Ui`: To print the list of items in the inventory to the output

 There are 2 types of reports:
-1. `report r/low stock t/threshold`: creates a list of items that are low on stock based on the threshold
+1. `report r/low stock t/threshold`: Lists all items that are low on stock based on the threshold
-2. `report r/expiry`: creates a list of items that have expired or are 1 week to expiring
+2. `report r/expiry`: Lists all items that have expired or are 1 week to expiring

 The following sequence diagram shows the execution of a ReportCommand<br>
 ![ReportCommandSequence](uml-diagrams/ReportCommandSequence.png)